xuleimath/website/docs/examples/understanding_template.md

 fn main() {
 ```
 The host is executed directly, so this is the normal Rust `main` function.

+We will replace `expect`s with `unwrap`s in the following lines so we can focus on the core functionality:
 ```
+    let method_code = std::fs::read(METHOD_NAME_PATH).unwrap();
-    let mut prover = Prover::new(&std::fs::read(METHOD_NAME_PATH).unwrap(), METHOD_NAME_ID).unwrap();
+    let mut prover = Prover::new(&method_code, METHOD_NAME_ID).unwrap();
 ```
 This creates a prover, which can be run to execute its associated guest code and produce a receipt proving execution.
 It must be initialized with the contents of an ELF file of the code to be executed and with a method ID.
 These have be created in the build step, and can be accessed via the `<FILENAME>_PATH` and `<FILENAME>_ID` constants.
 ```
     let receipt = prover.run().unwrap();
 ```
 This line actually runs the guest code inside the prover, the result of which is a receipt proving the execution.
-From here we can transfer the receipt to anyone we wish to verify our code -- for the sake of this tutorial, we will do so in the same process.
+From here we can transfer the receipt to anyone we wish to verify our code -- in the template, we do so in the same process for simpilicity.
 ```
     receipt.verify(METHOD_NAME_ID).unwrap();
 ```